 - Publish the page.

-After you change "Include in Left Navigation" option
+After You Change the "Include in Left Navigation" Option

-- If the page or folder appears/should appear in your left navigation, republish your site.
+- If the page or folder appears/should appear in your left navigation, republish your site (Base Folder).
 If it appears/should appear in a sub-folder, publish the sub-folder and the site's main index page.

 After you Move/Rename